 Similar to Pangong Tso, you cannot pitch camps near Tso Moriri lake as well because it is also a designated Wetland Reserve Ramsar site.
 You can pitch your camps away from the Tso Moriri lake where other camps are present or nearby Korzok village.

-Please help in preserving the nature and do not camp at the shores of Tso Moriri lake.
-There is a reason it is designated as wetland reserve, let’s do our best to protect it.
+Please help in preserving nature and do not camp at the shores of Tso Moriri lake.
+There is a reason it is designated as a wetland reserve, let’s do our best to protect it.

 Q7.
 What are the good places to eat in Leh Ladakh?

 There are plenty of eateries and restaurants in Leh town.
-You will be able to find pretty much all type of food in Leh.
+You will be able to find pretty much all types of food in Leh.
 Right from Punjabi to Gujrati to South Indian to Italian to Mughlai to Tibetan or Ladakhi, you will find all types of cuisine in Leh.
 The fort road, main market, and Changspa road are full of such eateries and dine-ins.

 However, for all other places outside Leh like Nubra Valley, Pangong Tso or Tso Moriri, you will need to either keep packed food from the hotels or eat at the small tea shacks / dhabhas on the route.

 You can find the comprehensive list of restaurants in Leh with reviews of many other community members can be found in the article list of good eateries or restaurants in Leh Ladakh